 Restoring Cultured Marble

 Cultured marble is a countertop made from a combination of resin and marble dust.
 This combination creates a highly moldable and extremely hard polymer.
-It is less expensive than regular marble, but takes on the same look.
+It is less expensive than regular marble but takes on the same look.

-While cultured marble does have great tensile strength it can begin to show signs of wear after awhile.
-The finish can dull over time and scratches can be begin to add up.
-Also, there can be a buildup of dirt, cosmetics, soap and other substances that will take way from the color and the beauty of the polymer countertop.
+A lot of homes are using cultured marble countertops because of its great look, durability, and applications.
+Cultured marble can be formed into one-piece countertops with sinks molded into them, bathtubs, shower surrounds, and kitchen counters.
+While cultured marble does have great tensile strength it can begin to show signs of wear after a while.
+The finish can dull over time and scratches can begin to add up.
+Also, there can be a buildup of dirt, cosmetics, soap, and other substances that will take away from the color and the beauty of the polymer countertop.

 Restoration of Cultured Marble